conanc/CV/README.md

 Experience
 ==========

-Clojure Lead, [Condé Nast Commerce](http://www.condenastinternational.com/initiatives/cond%C3%A9-nast-global-e-commerce/), London 09/2015 - Today
+Technical Lead, [Style.com](https://www.style.com), London 09/2015 - Today
 ----------------------

-Contributing to all areas of the new [style.com](http://style.com), developing a best-in-class luxury ecommerce experience.
+Contributing to all areas of the new [Style.com](https://www.style.com), developing a best-in-class luxury ecommerce experience.
 I'm responsible for ensuring technical excellence of our development efforts, and identifying improvements to add value and increase velocity.
 I mentor junior developers and provide technical consultancy to product owners.
 I'm working to evangelise our engineering efforts across the company and externally, in order to further build cohesive, effective delivery teams.
-I'm currently assigned to our web cell, focusing on the client-side website.
+So far we've built and launched the site in the UK and EU - US coming soon!

-Tech stack: Clojure / Clojurescript / Reagent / SASS
+Tech stack: Clojure / Datomic / Clojurescript / Reagent / SASS

 Senior Software Engineer, [Bright North](http://www.brightnorth.co.uk/), London 01/2014 - 08/2015